ionut-c/killzakeyboard/README.md

 ====
 - Levels end sooner than they should (suspecting enemy spawn system)
 - only level 1 saves completion other levels only unlock next levels
-- score screen shows only 50% 75% or 100% checkpoints it should show the real value.
+- score screen shows only 50% 75% or 100% checkpoints it should show the real value. (needs investigation)
 - music not stopping from pause menu
+- return to main menu not working
+- restart level not working properly
+- change level not working properly

 Backlog
 =====